-Decisions on applications for planning permission pursuant to the Town and Country Planning legislation that are not delegated to Officers or the Area Planning Sub-Committees being:
+Decisions on applications for planning permission pursuant to Section 57 of Part 3 of the Town and Country Planning Act 1990 that are not delegated to Officers or the Area Planning Sub-Committees ("Planning Applications") being:

-a) Major planning applications (10+ dwellings or 1,000sqm+ non-residential floorspace) which are recommended for approval by officers where there are objections from 15 or more households or from Claygate Parish

-Council (if a petition, or an objection letter is received from an organisation such as a residents' association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household).

-- b) Any two or more Members of the Planning Committee (who need not be members of the relevant Area Planning Sub-Committee concerned) may refer an application from an Area Planning Sub-Committee to the Planning Committee provided that they: - i. have been present for the complete consideration of that application at the Area Planning Sub-Committee meeting; and - ii. such referral is done before any decision is made on the application by the Area Planning Sub-Committee. - c) Major planning applications called in to the Planning Committee by a Ward Councillor for the Ward within which the application is situated, provided that there is a material planning concern. - d) All applications made by the Council in relation to its own land pursuant to the Town and Country Planning General Regulations 1992. - e) All departures from the Development Plan required to be referred to the Secretary of State.
+- a) A Planning Application for a Major development as defined in The Town and Planning (Development Management Procedure)(England) Order 2015 (which includes applications for 10+ dwellings or 1,000sqm+ non-residential floorspace) ("a Major Application") which are recommended for approval by officers where there are objections from 15 or more households or from Claygate Parish Council (if a petition, or an objection letter is received from an organisation such as a residents' association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household). - b) Any two or more Members of the Planning Committee (who need not be members of the relevant Area Planning Sub-Committee concerned) may refer an application from an Area Planning Sub-Committee to the Planning Committee provided that they: - have been present for the complete consideration of that application at the Area Planning Sub-Committee meeting; and - ii. such referral is done before any decision is made on the application by the Area Planning Sub-Committee. - c) A Major Application called in to the Planning Committee by a Ward Councillor for the Ward within which the application is situated, provided that there is a material planning concern. - d) All Planning Applications made by the Council in relation to its own land pursuant to the Town and Country Planning General Regulations 1992.

+All departures from the Development Plan required to be referred to the Secretary of State.